zhengfanguo123/myProject/README.md

    ```bash
    python app.py
    ```
-3. Open `http://localhost:5000/dashboard` in your browser.
+3. Open `http://localhost:5000/dashboard` for the dashboard or `http://localhost:5000/users` for the user management page.